chlubba/PyPNS/README.md

 # Documentation

 For further description of the different components of `PyPNS`, compile the Sphinx documentation.
-Do do so, navigate to `documentation/source` within the PyPNS directory and run
+To do so, navigate to `documentation/source` within the PyPNS directory and run

 	sphinx-build -b html . ../HTML